-As of June 30, 2016, the Water Division had the following cash deposits and investments:
+As of June 30, 2017, the Water Division had the following cash, cash equivalents, and investments:

 State statutes and City investment policies authorize the deposit of funds in financial institutions.
-For City funds, investments may be made in obligations of the U.S. government or any agency or instrumentality thereof, bonds of the State of Missouri or any city within the state with a population of 400,000 inhabitants or more, or time certificates of deposit; provided, however, that no such investment shall be purchased at a price in excess of par.
+For City funds, investments may be made in obligations of the U.S. government or any agency or instrumentality thereof, bonds of the State of Missouri or any city within the state with a population of 400,000 inhabitants or more, or time certificates of deposit.
 In addition, the City may enter into repurchase agreements maturing and becoming payable within 90 days secured by U.S. Treasury obligations, obligations of the U.S. government agencies, or instrumentalities of any maturity as provided by law.
 The City's funds in the form of cash on deposit or time certificates of deposit are required to be insured or collateralized by authorized investments held in the City's name.
 Actual investment decisions are made by the Treasurer and the City's fiscal agents.